Skip to main content

 • CSS Profile: 5115

-We are unable to offer any merit scholarships to transfer students (including those on the spring pathway).
-We encourage students to complete both the FAFSA & CSS Profile for consideration of need-based aid.
-Students are also welcome to apply for any external scholarships.
-We typically meet up to 100% of demonstrated financial need for in-state students and up to 25% for out-of-state students based on both the FAFSA & CSS Profile.
+We are unable to offer any merit scholarships to transfer students (including those on the spring pathway) at the time of admission.
+We encourage students to complete both the FAFSA & CSS Profile for consideration of any need-based aid.
+Students are encouraged to apply for any external scholarships.
+William & Mary can typically meet up to 100% of demonstrated financial need for in-state students, and qualifying out-of-state students may receive a need-based grant up to $20,000.

 All courses must be completed with a grade of C or higher.